tomarraj008/NeurIPS2018Notes/README.md

             - Gray want to buy the blue robot, but cannot see the robot until paid.
             - All agents start tabula rasa.
     - **Bayesian Action Decoder for Deep Multi-Agent RL**
-        - Real-world games that humans find challenging in interpreting (contextually)!
+        - Real-world games that humans find challenging in interpreting (contextually).
-        - Hanabi: you can see everyone else’s cards, but not yours!
+        - Hanabi: you can see everyone else’s cards, but not yours.
             - Public & private features, messaging is costly, cooperative game
             - Bayesian approach: P(hand|action) ~ P(action|hand)P(hand)
             - 10^14 possibilities
         - Results
-            - The Bayesian action decoder performs really well (much better than other LSTM-based methods or hard-coded ones) on real game!
+            - The Bayesian action decoder performs really well (much better than other LSTM-based methods or hard-coded ones) on real game.
-            - 40% of the information contained in the action itself!
+            - 40% of the information contained in the action itself.
             - Some previously unknown strategies have been found.
-        - Releasing “The Hanabi Challenge: A New Frontier for AI Research” for reproducible & challenging environment!
+        - Releasing “The Hanabi Challenge: A New Frontier for AI Research” for reproducible & challenging environment.
     - **Intrinsic social motiviation via causal inference in multi-agent RL**
         - Causal framework
             - Put intrinsic reward for being able to causally infer other agents’ actions.
             - Other agent goals not observed (need counterfactuals!)
             - Test on Sequential Social Dilemma
         - Relates to mutual information between agents’ rewards.
         - A high-influence agent: only moves when reward (food) exists.
-This *action* influences other agents!
+This *action* influences other agents.
         - A communication channel with separate cheap talk (not necessary to use it)
-            - Being influenced (i.e. good listeners) gets you higher reward!
+            - Being influenced (i.e. good listeners) gets you higher reward.

 ## Other Concurrent Workshops